Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Dynamic Dictionary attacks

 Figure \ref{tbl:dyn_vs_static_password_pro} compares the guessing performance of the dynamic attack against the static version on a few examples for the \textit{PasswordPro} rules-set.
 The plots show that the dynamic augmentation of the dictionary has a very heterogeneous effect on the guessing attacks.
 In the case of Figure~\ref{tbl:dyn_vs_static_password_pr_a}, the dynamic attack produces a substantial increment in the number of guesses as well as in the number of hits \ie from $\sim15\%$ to $\sim80\%$ recovered passwords.
 Arguably, such a gap is due to the minimal size of the original dictionary \textit{phpBB}.
 In the attack of Figure \ref{tbl:dyn_vs_static_password_pr_b}, instead, a similar improvement is achieved by requiring only a small number of guesses.
 On the other hand, in the attack depicted in Figure \ref{tbl:dyn_vs_static_password_pr_c}, the dynamic augmentation has a limited effect on the final hits number.
 However, it increases the attack precision in the initial phase.
 Conversely, attacks in Figures \ref{tbl:dyn_vs_static_password_pr_d} and \ref{tbl:dyn_vs_static_password_pr_e} show a decreased precision in the initial phase of the attack, but that is compensated later by the dynamic approach.
-The same results are reported in Appendix \ref{apx:additional} for the rules-sets \textit{generated} and \textit{generated2}.

 Another interesting property of the dynamic augmentation is that it makes the guessing attack consistently less sensitive to the choice of the input dictionary.
 Indeed, in contrast with the static approach, different choices of the initial dictionary tend to produce very homogeneous results in the dynamic approach.
 This behavior is captured in Figure \ref{fig:dyn_vs_stat_hetero}, where results, obtained by varying three input dictionaries, are compared between static and dynamic attack.
 The standard attacks (Figure \ref{fig:dyn_vs_stat_hetero_a}) result in very different outcomes; for instance, using \textit{phpBB} we match $15\%$ of the attacked-set, whereas we match more than $80\%$ with \textit{MyHeritage}.
 These differences in performance are leveled out by the dynamic augmentation of the dictionary (Figure \ref{fig:dyn_vs_stat_hetero_b}); all the dynamic attacks recover $\sim80\%$ of the attacked-set.
 Intuitively, dynamic augmentation remedies deficiencies in the initial configuration of the dictionary, promoting its completeness.
 These claims will find further support in Section~\ref{sec:adam}.